sfu-rsl/leaf_dev/scripts/profiler/README.md

 ### Profiling
-The project includes a script to automatically setup profiling for you
+The project includes a script to automatically setup profiling for you.

 1. **Profiling Setup**